The Bible to be the inspired, entirely trustworthy, only infallible, authoritative Word of God.

 In the resurrection of both the saved and the lost; they that are saved unto the resurrection of life and they that are lost unto the resurrection of damnation.

 John 5:21-29; 1 Corinthians 15:42-44; 1 John 5:10-12; Matthew 25:46; Revelation 20:11-15

 In the spiritual unity of all true believers in our Lord Jesus Christ, who make up the Church, the Body of Christ.

 John 17:20-23; Ephesians 2:19-22, 4:4-6; 1 Corinthians 12:12-13

 This statement of faith represents the orthodox, historical tenets of faith that define who we are as believers and followers of Christ.
 They are trusted theological tenets that have been debated, and even attacked, since the days of Christ, but have survived and shaped the Christian faith throughout the centuries.
 They provide security and theological boundaries for us as believers, and are not subject to further debate and criticism by this ministry.

 As believers in Christ, who call ourselves Christians, we adopt these tenets of Faith, as adapted from the National Association of Evangelicals.
-Along with these tenets of faith, we also recognize the Apostle’s Creed affirming the foundations of the gospel, the Nicene Creed of AD325 affirming the deity of Christ, and the Chalcedonian Creed of AD451 affirming the consubstantiality and incarnation of Christ.
+Along with these tenets, we also recognize the Apostle’s Creed affirming the foundations of the gospel, the Nicene Creed of AD325 affirming the deity of Christ, and the Chalcedonian Creed of AD451 affirming the consubstantiality and incarnation of Christ.